Success!

 Are all students who sign up for band involved in Marching Band?

-If a student is not adequately prepared for performance, he/she may be assigned by the director to serve as an “alternate” for that week.
-He/she will still attend the game in full uniform, perform in the stands and do all other activities associated with the band that night.
-However, during the pre-game/halftime show, the student will stand at attention and watch the show from the sidelines.
-The student still receives full credit for attending the game.
-The following week, the student will have the opportunity to demonstrate readiness for the next week’s performance.
-Historically, if a student has attended all rehearsals leading up to a performance, he/she nearly always earns a performing spot.
+If a student is not adequately prepared for an upcoming performance, the band director may assign them to serve as an “alternate” for that week.
+As an alternate, the student will still attend the game in full uniform, participate in all stand tunes, and engage in all other activities associated with the band that evening.
+However, during the pre-game and halftime field performances, the student will stand at attention and observe from the sidelines.
+Students assigned as alternates still receive full credit for attending the game.

 My student plays a double reed instrument, are they still involved in marching band?

-- Learn a Marching instrument to play/march on the field
+1. Learn a Marching instrument to play/march on the field

 When can I check out a school owned instrument?